FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/FreeTAKHub/VideoChecker/VideoCheck.md

 #
-the VideoChecker allows a video stream to be published to all the connected clients.
+The VideoChecker allows a video stream to be published to all the connected clients.
 It's used with TAK ICU, but any type of client can be also used.

 ## Requirements
 - FTS 1.8+